istio/istio.io/content/docs/concepts/security/index.md

   that both teams can't access each other's services.

 * If Citadel is compromised, all its managed keys and certificates in the cluster may be exposed.
-We **strongly** recommend running Citadel on a dedicated namespace, for example `istio-citadel-ns`, to restrict access to the cluster to only administrators.
+We **strongly** recommend running Citadel in a dedicated namespace, for example `istio-citadel-ns`, to restrict access to the cluster to only administrators.